 In collaboration with Oregon Ag Fest, Oregon Agriculture in the classroom partners to create a fun filled field day event for winning classroom submissions of the Essay contest.
 At this field day event, students have the opportunity to learn about some of the diverse crops grown across the state of Oregon.
-Enter to win a FREE field trip for your class!
+Enter to win a FREE field trip for your class or a fun inquiry box for your class!
 Learn more about the contest below.

-For the twelfth year, Oregon Ag Fest is expanding its annual two-day event to include a special educational and fun activity day for ten winning Oregon classes.
+Oregon Ag Fest is hosting a special educational and fun activity day for 12 winning Oregon classes on April 27.

 The “What We’re Made Of” essay contest, sponsored by Oregon Ag Fest, is designed to get students talking about the products that are grown and raised locally, and learn about the unique food, fiber and flora grown in their area.
 For example, did you know Oregon ranks #1 for production of 16 different agriculture products, including peppermint, onions, and Christmas trees?
 Or that Oregon’s biggest export is wheat, just an acre of which is enough to make 2,000 loaves of bread?
 How about that a hazelnut tree grows for four years before it has enough nuts to sell?